 Assume that purchased sheep are carrying worms with some degree of drench resistance to one or more drench groups.
 See Drench groups and actives.

 - ‘Quarantine’ drench all sheep new to the property.

 - Quarantine the sheep after treatment.

-- Hold the sheep in quarantine in yards (small mobs) or a secure paddock (larger mobs) for 4 days to allow worm eggs present at the time of drenching to pass out of the gut.
+- Hold the sheep in quarantine in yards (small mobs) or a secure paddock (larger mobs) for 1–3 days (1 day if feed is green high quality, 3 if it is dry low quality) to allow worm eggs present at the time of drenching to pass out of the gut.